python-mechanize/mechanize/README.rst

 Stateful programmatic web browsing in Python

-- `mechanize.Browser` and `mechanize.UserAgentBase` implement the
-  interface of `urllib2.OpenerDirector`, so:

-    - any URL can be opened, not just `http:`
+- The browser class `mechanize.Browser` implements the interface of `urllib2.OpenerDirector`, so any URL can be opened not just `http`.

-    - `mechanize.UserAgentBase` offers easy dynamic configuration of user-agent features like protocol, cookie, redirection and `robots.txt` handling, without having to make a new `OpenerDirector` each time, e.g. by calling `build_opener()`.

 - Easy HTML form filling.